breathbath/gotainer/README.md

 functions.
 You do it in a simple manner: you create a container instance and add your services to it under an unique alias.
 Further on you can fetch them by this key in any part of your application.

+For additional information and all method listings, see [the documentation](https://godoc.org/github.com/breathbath/gotainer/container)

 # How to install

         go get github.com/breathbath/gotainer/container